Oxid15/cascade/cascade/docs/source/tutorials/experiment_basics.rst

 In this step we create a wrapper around logistic regression model.
 Minimal setup for the model is not strictly defined as in Dataset case.
 We define `fit` and `predict`.
-`BasicModel` will handle everything else for us - saving and loading for example.
+`BasicModel` will handle everything else for us - like saving and loading for example.

 .. code-block:: python